|

 Start a journal “How to learn English while I travel”

-How keeping a journal will help to learn English while you travel?
+How will keeping a journal help you learn English while you travel?

 What is journaling?